microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 #### Special Considerations for Azure Kubernetes Service (AKS)

 - AKS requires the ability to create a public IP address.
-This is blocked by many organizations.
+This may be blocked by some organizations.
 You will either need to get an exception or have an admin create the AKS cluster for you.
 - The `Resources\Infrastructure\bicep\aks.bicep` file specifies the default values for the cluster that will work for this hack.
 Customize as needed.
   - 1 Agent Pool with 3 Linux VMs using the **Standard_DS2_v2** SKU.
   - 3 services using a total of `300m` of CPU & `300Mi` of memory by default, limited to a total of `3000m` of CPU & `600Mi` of memory.
   - 1 Zipkin service running to monitor communciation between the services.
-- For simplicity, a Kubernetes secret is used to allow AKS to pull images from the Azure Container Registry. **This is not best practice**.
+- **WARNING:** For simplicity, a Kubernetes secret is used to allow AKS to pull images from the Azure Container Registry via the [admin account](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-authentication?tabs=azure-cli#admin-account). **This is not best practice**.
 In a production example, you should use a managed identity & RBAC.

 To start, you'll need access to an Azure Subscription: